Sreehari23y04/Better-Discord-Plugin/README.md

 You need to Download & Install the better discord plugin for discord app.

-After that click the settings and go to the plugin.
+After that click the settings and go to the plugins.

+Click the open plugin Folder need to place the new plugin.js file on that folder.

 Then Add the customize plugin in required folder location.